Siberian crane: Feeding

-These cranes feed mainly on plants although they are omnivorous.
-In the summer grounds they feed on a range of plants including the roots of hellebore (Veratrum misae), seeds of Empetrum nigrum as well as small rodents (lemmings and voles), earthworms and fish.
-They were earlier thought to be predominantly fish eating on the basis of the serrated edge to their bill, but later studies suggest that they take animal prey mainly when the vegetation is covered by snow.
+These cranes are omnivorous with a tendency to plant matter.
+In the summer grounds they feed on a range of plants including the roots of hellebore (Veratrum misae), seeds of Empetrum nigrum as well as small rodents like lemmings and voles, earthworms, and fish.
+They were earlier thought to be predominantly fish eating on the basis of the serrated edge of their bill, but later studies suggest that they take animal prey mainly when the vegetation is covered by snow.
 They also swallow pebbles and grit to aid in crushing food in their crop.
 In their wintering grounds in China, they have been noted to feed to a large extent on the submerged leaves of Vallisneria spiralis.
 Specimens wintering in India have been found to have mainly aquatic plants in their stomachs.
-They are however noted to pick up beetles and birds eggs in captivity.
+They are however noted to pick up beetles and bird's eggs in captivity.

 Breeding

 Siberian cranes return to the Arctic tundra around the end of April and beginning of May.
 The nest is usually on the edge of lake in boggy ground and is usually surrounded by water.
 Most eggs are laid in the first week of June when the tundra is snow free.
-The usual clutch is two eggs, which are incubated by the female after the second egg is laid.
-The male stands guard nearby.
+The usual clutch is two eggs, which are incubated by the female after the second egg is laid, with the male standing guard nearby.
 The eggs hatch in about 27 to 29 days.
 The young birds fledge in about 80 days.
 Usually only a single chick survives due to aggression between young birds.
 The population increase per year is less than 10%, the lowest recruitment rate among cranes.
 Their success in breeding may further be hampered by disturbance from reindeer and sometimes dogs that accompany reindeer herders.
 Captive breeding was achieved by the International Crane Foundation at Baraboo after numerous failed attempts.
-Males often killed their mates and captive breeding was achieved by artificial insemination and the hatching of eggs by other crane species such as the Sandhill and using floodlights to simulate the longer daylengths of the Arctic summer.
+Males often killed their mates and captive breeding was achieved by artificial insemination and the hatching of eggs by other crane species such as the sandhill and using floodlights to simulate the longer daylengths of the Arctic summer.